-Thematically, the Departmental Council deals primarily with structural changes in the faculty (e.g. establishment of new professorships), personnel decisions (e.g. appointment of professors) as well as changes concerning the study programmes (e.g. changes to the examination regulations, establishing new study programmes).
-The Departmental Council can also give its opinion on topics that fall in the scope of responsibility of other bodies.
+Thematically, the Departmental Council deals primarily with structural changes in the faculty (e.g., the establishment of new professorships), personnel decisions (e.g., the appointment of professors), as well as changes concerning the study programmes (e.g., changes to the examination regulations, establishing new study programmes).
+The Departmental Council can also give its opinion on topics that fall within the scope of responsibility of other bodies.

 The Departmental Council comprises representatives of all interest groups within the department: permanent members are the head of the department and the dean of studies.
-Additionally, six professors, two academic staff members, two students or enrolled doctoral candidates and one academic support staff members are elected.
+Additionally, six professors, two academic staff members, two students or enrolled doctoral candidates, and one academic support staff member are elected.
 Students are elected for a period of one year, all other members are elected for a period of two years.

-Requests to the Departmental Council have to be submitted to the head of the department a minimum of 10 days before the next meeting.
+Requests to the Departmental Council have to be submitted to the head of the department at least 10 days before the next meeting.

-Requests to the Study Commission have to be submitted to the dean of studies a minimum of 10 days before the next meeting.
+Requests to the Study Commission have to be submitted to the dean of studies at least 10 days before the next meeting.

-The Examinatio Board (Ständiger Prüfungsausschuss) ensures that provisions of the examination regulations are fulfilled and is in charge of the organisation of exams.
-The Examination Board Psychology comprises seven members: three professors, one academic staff member, two students and the director of the departmental administration.
-Student members are elected for one year, all other members are usually elected for a three-year period by the Study Commission of the Department of Psychology.
-The position of chair and deputy chair are reserved for professors.
+The Examination Board (Ständiger Prüfungsausschuss) ensures that provisions of the examination regulations are fulfilled and is in charge of the organisation of exams.
+The Examination Board Psychology comprises seven members: three professors, one academic staff member, two students, and the director of the departmental administration.
+Student members are elected for one year, all other members are usually elected for three years by the Study Commission of the Department of Psychology.
+The position of chair and deputy chair are appointed from among the professors.

-Requests to the Examination Board have to be submitted to the dean of studies a minimum of 10 days before the next meeting.
+Requests to the Examination Board have to be submitted to the dean of studies at least 10 days before the next meeting.